libbymiller/bbbb/README.md

     sudo systemctl start rc-local
     sudo systemctl status rc-local

-# test birdnet pi with e.g. merlin
+# Test birdnet pi with e.g. merlin

-Play close to mic; blackbird works well, no other speakng or noise as it will ignore it
+Play file close to mic; blackbird works well, no other speakng or noise as it will ignore it

 # MQTT